9 of the Top Beaches in Mallorca For Every Type of Traveler

 Playa de Palma is within easy reach of Mallorca’s attraction-packed capital.

-Even though it's just a stone’s throw from Palma de Mallorca, the culture-rich island capital, Playa de Palma still boasts Mallorca’s signature golden sand and vivid water—it’s the perfect place to base yourself for a mix of city life and seaside splendor.
-Combine snacking and sipping with sailing on a private cruise from Palma, or tag some sightseeing onto your beach break with an electric bike tour that covers top Palma sights, such as the gorgeously Gothic Palma Cathedral (La Seu).
+Even though it's just a stone’s throw from Palma de Mallorca, the culture-rich island capital, Playa de Palma still plays host to Mallorca’s signature golden sand and vivid water—it’s the perfect place to base yourself for a mix of city life and seaside splendor.

 4. For snorkelers: Platja des Coll Baix

-Underwater wonderlands await at Platja des Coll Baix.
+If you love snorkeling, rest assured that underwater wonderlands await at Platja des Coll Baix.

-One of the best Mallorca beaches for snorkeling, Platja des Coll Baix boasts clear, turquoise waters only accessible by boat, so it’s also a prime Mallorca beach for relaxation.
 The bay’s crescent shape creates calm waters with good visibility, so you’ll have a good chance of spotting colorful fish, dolphins, octopuses, and even hammerhead sharks in spring and summer.
-Combine Platja des Coll Baix with other top snorkel spots on a boat trip with the bonus of onboard tapas and drinks, or opt for some extra adventure by arriving on a Jet Ski.
+You can also combine Platja des Coll Baix with other top snorkel spots on a boat trip (inlcuding onboard tapas and drinks), or opt for some extra adventure by arriving on a Jet Ski.

 5. For partiers: Playa de Magaluf